Arash-Barabadi/Modeling_of_Complex_Systems/2-DC-DC-Converter/readme.md

 ## Stepsize h(T) calculation
 ### In a simulation, the computer does not solve differential equations continuously — it approximates them in discrete time steps.
 The step size h is the length of one time step in seconds.
-### 2. Why it matters If h is too large → The solver skips over important fast dynamics (like switching ripple).
+### 2. Why it matters?
+#### 1- If h is too large → The solver skips over important fast dynamics (like switching ripple).
 The result can become inaccurate or even unstable.
-If h is too small → The simulation is accurate but runs very slowly.
-So the art is to pick h small enough for accuracy but not unnecessarily small (to save computation time).
+#### 2- If h is too small → The simulation is accurate but runs very slowly.
+### So the art is to pick h small enough for accuracy but not unnecessarily small (to save computation time).